scammi/Open-ICV/README.md

 # Open International certificate of vaccination
-#### Decentralized International certificate of vaccination on ethreum network
+#### Decentralized WHO yellow vaccination card on the ethreum network

 ### Run on local machine